dimitrispaxinos/WPFDemos/README.md

 WPF Demos
 ==============================

-Demos of different WPF cases that you can find in my blog: www.dpaxinos.com
+Demos of different WPF cases that you can find on my blog: www.dpaxinos.com